DragonSenses/Algorithms/LeetCode/18-4sum/problem.md

 # Hash Set Approach

+## **Intuition**

 For the 4Sum problem, where elements must sum up to the exact target value, we can utilize the Two Sum: One-pass Hash Table approach.
+Here's how:

+1. **Use Two Sum: One-pass Hash Table Approach**:
+   - This approach leverages a hash set to efficiently find pairs of numbers that sum up to a specific value.

+2. **Transition from 3Sum to 4Sum**:
+   - In the 3Sum: Hash Set approach, we solve the problem without sorting the array by sorting values within triplets and tracking them in a hash set.
+Extending this method to k values can be impractical due to increasing complexity.

+3. **Sorting and Skipping Duplicates**:
+   - For the 4Sum problem, we will sort the array and skip duplicates, similar to the Two Pointers approach.
+This ensures that our solution is efficient and avoids repeated calculations.

+4. **Key Differences in `twoSum` Implementation**:
+   - The main difference in this approach lies in the `twoSum` implementation, which utilizes a hash set to track complements and quickly identify pairs that meet the target sum.